Congregation of Our Lady of Sion: Religious brothers

-The Sisters
+Religious sisters

-For many years most of the Sisters were teachers in Sion schools in France and the Holy Land.
+For many years most of the sisters were teachers in Sion schools in France and the Holy Land.
 They later expanded overseas to the British Isles and Australia.

-The sisters of Sion define themselves as “woman who help to heal a fractured world”.

-The Sisters were invited to England by Cardinal Manning to help with the expansion of Catholic education in the country.
+The Sisters of Sion define themselves as "woman who help to heal a fractured world".
+The sisters were invited to England by Cardinal Manning to help with the expansion of Catholic education in the country.
 They arrived in 1860 and have had a presence in England ever since.
 They then established a presence in Australia with the first Sisters arriving in 1890.

-Since the Second Vatican Council the work of the Sisters has expanded and developed.
+Since the Second Vatican Council the work of the sisters has expanded and developed.
 Now there is a wide variety of ministries.
-The congregation now has Sisters in 22 countries worldwide, with their General Motherhouse located in Rome.

-Like the Fathers, the Sisters no longer emphasise conversion, but instead describe themselves as working to improve Catholic-Jewish relations and to witness to God's faithful love for the Jewish people.
+The congregation now has sisters in 22 countries worldwide, with their motherhouse located in Rome.
+Like the Fathers, the sisters no longer emphasise conversion, but instead describe themselves as working to improve Catholic-Jewish relations and to witness to God's faithful love for the Jewish people.

-One of its best-known members of the Congregation was Sœur Emmanuelle, N.D.S., (1908-2008) who worked in Istanbul and Cairo.
+One of its best-known members of the Congregation was Emmanuelle Cinquin (1908–2008) who worked in Istanbul and Cairo.